 - Combine the brown rice flour, tapioca starch, xanthan gum, baking soda, and salt in a bowl and stir with a whisk.
 Set aside.

 - In a pot over medium heat, melt butter; do not allow to boil.
-Let cool a few minutes before adding to a mixing bowl containing the light brown sugar and granulated sugar.
+Let cool a few minutes before adding to a mixing bowl containing the brown sugar and granulated sugar.

 - Whisk the butter with the sugars until it is like a thick paste.